Funding for community projects

-Compassionate Communities is aimed at voluntary, community and social enterprise organisations that support the health and wellbeing of people living in north west London who may be waiting for or struggling to access healthcare services.
+The charity’s Compassionate Communities programme is aimed at organisations that provide support and care activities that improve the health and wellbeing of north west London residents who are waiting for or struggling to access health care services.

 Take the eligibility quiz